ctanujit/MATH350/README.md

 Faculty Name: Dr. Tanujit Chakraborty

-Timeline: September 2023 to November 2023  |  Sessions: 60 Sessions
+Timeline: September 2024 to November 2024  |  Sessions: 60 Sessions

 Email: tanujit.chakraborty@sorbonne.ae

 Course Webpage: https://www.ctanujit.org/si.html

-Disclaimer: These notes closely follow the material in the textbooks cited in the documents and several publicly available online materials, including courses from Stanford University, UCL, IITK, and IIMI, with some additions by the author.
+Disclaimer: These notes closely follow the material in the textbooks cited in the documents and several publicly available online materials, including courses from Stanford University, UCL, PSU, and Columbia University, with some additions by the author.
 Below, I provide a non-exhaustive reference list.
 These notes should not be distributed or used for commercial purposes.

 Main References: